 We’ve built Bestow knowing that in order to reshape our industry we must deliver meaningful product differentiation and change the underlying cost structure of a life insurance company.
 And we are well on our way.

-Starting with product, we developed (with our insurance partners) the first all-digital term life product.
+Starting with product, we developed (with our insurance partners) one of the first all-digital term life product.
 We didn’t take a product that was already sold offline and just put it online.
-We took a first-principles approach starting by refining the application questions and actually created a delightful and instant user experience.
+We took a first-principles approach starting by refining the application process and creating a delightful user-friendly experience.

 At the same time, we tackled head-on possibly the most difficult problem for the industry; how do you take something that has been manually processed for centuries by skilled underwriting experts reviewing detailed information and medical records, and automate and improve it?
 Unlike P&C or health insurance products that tend to sell in one-year increments, we are underwriting risk at a single point in time for decades of coverage.
 It’s important we get it right.